-Craig Dumart, Senior Planner 519.741.2200 x 7073 craig.dumart@kitchener.ca
+Craig Dumart, Senior Planner craig.dumart@kitchener.ca 519.741.2200 x7073

-The City of Kitchener will consider applications to amend the Official Plan and Zoning By-law to facilitate the redevelopment of the lands with a high intensity mixed-use development with 5 towers ranging in heights from 15 to 44 storeys proposing a total Floor Space Ratio (FSR) of 8.5.
-The mixed-use development will consist of approximately 1500 residential units, approximately 2000 square metres of commercial floor area, 1141 vehicle parking spaces and 1150 bicycle parking spaces.
+The City of Kitchener will consider applications to amend the Official Plan and Zoning By-law to facilitate the redevelopment of the lands with a 42-storey mixed use building with a Floor Space Ratio of 7.7 having 436 residential units and 3 ground floor commercial units.
+A total of 353 vehicle parking spaces and 296 bicycle parking spaces are proposed for the development.